-The goal monitoring tips below will help you keep track of your progress easily so you know exactly where you are... setting you up nicely for your most empowering and flexible responses.
+The goal monitoring tips below will help you keep track of your progress so you know exactly where you are.
+This will set you up nicely for empowered and flexible responses.

-A good measurement will cause you to take action that you wouldn't have taken if you didn't set the goal.
-You should be able to feel the motivation created by the goal.
-That's the whole point!
+Choosing a goal that can be measured will cause you to take action that you wouldn't have taken if you didn't set the goal.
+This is because it gives you accurate feedback.
+You know for sure if your way off or on target.
+When you've given some thought to how you'll check on progress you'll feel the motivation created by the goal.

 If you practise these goal monitoring tips you'll be a step closer to becoming an excellent goal setter, finding the sweet spot to creating your own motivation in any situation.

 Jan 07, 24 06:33 AM

 Jan 07, 24 06:15 AM